jeffpar/pcjs.v1/_posts/2018-05-14-tiny-matrix-screensaver.md

 also tested it on PC DOS 3.00, where it fails because several of the arithmetic flags are *not* clear.

 Third, if the program is loaded with `DEBUG`, most of the initial register values are completely different.
-`DEBUG` typically clears the AX, BX, CX, DX, BP, SI, DI, and Flags registers, and it typically sets the SP register to 0xFFFE.
-Since this program assumes SI will contain a non-zero value (0x100), it is incompatible with `DEBUG`.
+`DEBUG` typically sets AL/AH to drive error codes (depending on whether the 2nd and 3rd command-line parameters are filenames), BX:CX to the size of the program, and SP to 0xFFFE (or the top of available memory minus 2).
+It also clears the DX, BP, SI, DI, and Flags registers, and since this program assumes SI will contain a non-zero value (0x100), it is incompatible with `DEBUG`.

 Fourth, the program is writing through an entire 64K range starting at physical address 0xAB9F0 and ending at 0xBB9EF, so if there are any memory-mapped devices or UMBs in that range (other than the usual MDA or CGA text-mode